 Nappies, nappies, nappies!
 Parents go through so many, but how much do you know about all the different kinds?
 If you've recently become a parent, you've probably been shocked at the sheer number of nappy varieties on the market.
 Between disposable, biodegradable and reusable nappies, it can be difficult to know which kind to choose.

-Recently - and by recently, we mean in the last 50 years - we’ve become a nation hooked on disposability.
-And while disposable nappies certainly aren’t the best for the environment, they sure do have their benefits!
+Recently - and by recently, we mean in the last 50 years - we've become hooked on disposability.
+And while disposable nappies certainly aren't the best for the environment, they sure do have their benefits!

 Keep reading to find out about the different kinds of disposable and reusable nappies, and discover which might suit you best.

 Before we delve deep into the pros and cons of each, here are the four main kinds of nappies available:

 For many parents, disposable nappies prove a godsend.
 Though they might not be the most eco-friendly nappy choice, they're certainly the most convenient.

 Disposable nappies give you the freedom of changing your baby on the go without carrying a smelly used one around with you after!
 This makes them particularly useful for families who like to travel or go on frequent day trips with their little one.

 Disposable nappies also contain special polymers that make them super absorbent, making them a great choice for babies who make a lot of mess!

 But, like anything easily discardable, they do have their ecological downsides.
 In fact, it's been estimated that disposable nappies can take up to 500 years to break down.
 Yikes!